dirkpetersen/nvflare-cancer/README.md

 nvflare dashboard --cloud aws
 ```

-If you receive a VPC error such as (`VPCIdNotSpecified`) it means that no default network configuration ([Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)) has been created by your AWS administrator.
-Default VPCs are often used in smaller test envionments.
-You can create a default VPC by using this command: `aws ec2 create-default-vpc` .
-If that fails you may not have permission to create this and have to reach out to your AWS Administrator for a solution.
-In NVFlare versions > 2.4 you will also be able to pick your own VPC.
+**Note**: If you receive a VPC error such as (`VPCIdNotSpecified`), you may be able to mitigate the issue by using this command: `aws ec2 create-default-vpc --region us-west-2`.
+You can find more details in the troubleshooting section under [No default VPC](#no-default-vpc)

 After the dashboard is started you will see a dashboard URL that includes an IP address and looks like `http://xxx.xxx.xxx.xxx:443`.
 Make sure you record the email address and the 5 digit initial password that is displayed in the terminal.
 Verify that you can login with email address as the user and the password at that URL.
 You can change your password at `MY INFO -> Edit My Profile`